11 NCAA Div. III individual championships

 A native of Fordyce, Neb., Schiferl was a two-time track and field co-captain at South Dakota State University.
 He enjoyed an outstanding 2009 season, winning five meets and earning all-Summit League recognition.
 Schiferl was a Division I regional championships qualifier and was named to the U.S. Track and Field/Cross Country Coaches Association’s all-academic team.

 Schiferl earned a bachelor’s degree in agricultural engineering from South Dakota State in 2009 and is a design engineer for Vermeer Manufacturing in Pella.

-Scott Tjeerdsma is in his fifth season as an assistant men’s and women’s track and field coach.
+Scott Tjeerdsma is in his sixth season as an assistant men’s and women’s track and field coach.

 A 2007 Wartburg College graduate, Tjeerdsma had a stellar collegiate athletics career.
 He earned all-America recognition in outdoor track and field in 2005, 2006 and 2007 while gaining indoor all-America honors in 2007.
 He was an Iowa Conference individual champion six times as a hurdler and 400-meter runner.

 Tjeerdsma was the Wartburg team MVP in 2006 and 2007 and twice was named to the U.S. Track and Field/Cross Country Coaches Association’s all-academic team.

 An elementary school teacher in Pella, Tjeerdsma was an assistant track and field coach for Pella High School for one season, focusing on the hurdling events.
 He helped the Little Dutch boys’ team qualify in a school-record 15 events for the state high school meet.